xtrm0/csd-blog/website/content/2023/fifo-lru.md

 We observe that most eviction algorithms use <span style="font-family:monaco;">promotion</span> to update the ordering between objects.
-For example, all the LRU-based algorithms promote objects to the head of the queue on cache hits, which we call <span style="font-family:monaco;">eager promotion</span>.
+For example, LRU-based algorithms promote objects to the head of the queue on cache hits, which we call <span style="font-family:monaco;">eager promotion</span>.
 Meanwhile, <span style="font-family:monaco;">demotion</span> is performed implicitly: when an object is promoted, other objects are passively demoted.
 We call this process <span style="font-family:monaco;">passive demotion</span>, a slow process as objects need to traverse through the cache queue before being evicted.
 However, we will show that instead of eager promotion and passive demotion, eviction algorithms should use **lazy promotion** and **quick demotion**.